carlosccb/carlosccb.github.io/about_me/about_me.md

 #### Education

 I studied _Computer Science_ at Universidad de Córdoba (UCO) obtaining a BSc in 2018, and then got a _Data Science MSc_ at Universidad de Granada (UGR) in 2019.
 I started working as a research assistant at UCO in 2018 while working on my BSc thesis.
-This same thesis was used as the basis for my MSc thesis, where it got improvements such as new activations, and new ordinal loss functions for training.
+This same thesis was used as the basis for my MSc thesis, where it got improvements to account for the ordinality in data.
 <!-- This work will be further explained on the [MSc thesis section](TFs), right now the web is pretty much under construction and being currently ({{ 'now' | date: '%Y-%m-%d' }}) built. -->
 During my BSc I took all the machine learning classes available, where I got a very sturdy foundation on the mathematical and statistical basis of ML.
 On my MSc I took electives that taught: big data, recommendation systems, time series, computer vision, non-supervised learning and anomaly detection.